Dead-end job: Temporary employment/short-term contracts

-In countries such as Italy, Spain, and France, there is a dramatic increase of temporary positions and short-term contracts due to the employer-side benefit of being able to lay off temporary employees without restrictions or incurring statutory redundancy payments.
-Because of this, the number of temporary workers within the workforce doubled between the years of 1985 and 1997.
+In countries such as Italy, Spain, and France, there is a dramatic increase in temporary positions and short-term contracts due to the employer-side benefit of being able to lay off temporary employees without restrictions or incurring statutory redundancy payments.
+As a result, the number of temporary workers in the workforce doubled between 1985 and 1997.
 Temporary jobs do come at a cost.
-There is concern about lack of opportunities for career advancement for temporary workers in addition to the quality of these types of occupations.
-Case study information has been discovered confirming that employer enthusiasm within the workplace has decreased due to the utilization of temporary jobs with dead-end characteristics which resulted in low levels of motivation and retention of such employees within a firm.
+There is concern about the lack of career advancement opportunities for temporary workers and the quality of these positions.
+Case study findings confirm that employer enthusiasm in the workplace has decreased due to the use of temporary jobs with dead-end characteristics, resulting in low motivation and retention among such employees within a firm.

 A study was conducted by Alison L. Booth, Marco Francesconi and Jeff Frank which concluded that individuals participating in seasonal, casual or fixed-term employment report that they have not received the work-related training necessary for the occupation and experience lower levels of job satisfaction in comparison to permanent ones.
 The study concluded that there is evidence that temporary jobs can be a stepping stone to a permanent job within a firm.
-The median time within a temporary position before such a switch is between 18 months and 3 and a half years, and depends upon the gender of the individual and the type of contract (whether it is a fixed-term or seasonal contract).
-Seasonal/casual positions yield very little chance of obtaining a permanent position and can be categorized as dead-end positions.
-Fixed-term contracts have a larger potential of being transitioned into a permanent one; however, males suffer a permanent earning loss during the transition in comparison to males who started in a permanent position from the beginning.
+The median time in a temporary position before such a switch ranges from 18 months to 3.5 years and depends on the individual's gender and the type of contract (fixed-term or seasonal).
+Seasonal/casual positions offer very little chance of obtaining a permanent position and are often categorized as dead-end positions.
+Fixed-term contracts have a higher likelihood of transitioning to a permanent one; however, males experience a permanent earnings loss during the transition compared with males who started in a permanent position from the beginning.
 However, females within a fixed-term position fully catch up to the wages of their permanent position counterparts.